Mata Sundari

 Mātā Sundarī (died 1747, ਮਾਤਾ ਸੁੰਦਰੀ) was a wife of Guru Gobind Singh.
+She led the Sikh community after the death of her husband.

 Biography

-She was the daughter of Ram Sarana, a Punjabi Soni Kumarāv Khatri of Bijwara Soni - in present-day Hoshiārpur district.
+She was the daughter of Ram Sarana, a Punjabi Soni Kumarāv Khatri of Bijwara Soni - in present-day Hoshiārpur district.In 1673 Sundari married Guru Gobind Singh.
+In 1688 she gave birth to Ajit Singh.

 In 1704, when the family of Guru Gobind Singh was forced to break up during the Battle of Sarsa, Mata Sundari and Mata Sahib Kaur dressed like ordinary village women and headed toward Ambala, hoping to find shelter, Nand Lal escorted them to Delhi using his good connections with powerful nobles, he protected them from Wazir Khan, the Mughal governor of Sirhind.

+On 23 July, 1707, Mughal emperor Bahadur Shah met with Gobind Singh in order to engage in negotiations.
+The Guru was honored with gifts and Bahadur Shah sent one lakh rupees worth of jewelry, clothes, and ornaments to Sundari in Delhi.

-Mata Sundari adopted a boy and named him after her late son, Baba Ajit Singh.
+Mata Sundari adopted a boy and named him after her late son, Ajit Singh.
 Later, he killed a Muslim beggar who had been receiving his generous alms every day.
 When the beggar persistently demanded an even greater gift, the situation became difficult, and Ajit Singh ended his life.
 He was arrested, tied to the tail of an elephant, and dragged through the streets of Delhi.
 At one sharp turn, the enraged elephant stepped on his head and crushed it.
 Mata Sundari then fled to Mathura, where the Raja of Jaipur gave her a new home and a handsome allowance.
 Meanwhile, her house and property in Delhi were seized by the Muslims.